 - Trade and foreign exchange

 How can I learn German?

-Both the major (eight units) and minor (four units) involve core and elective units in German which can be identified with HEG in the unit code.
+The major involve core and elective units in German which can be identified with HEG in the unit code.
 The program provides you with a structured pathway through German language learning (written and spoken), as well as units on modern German society, literature, politics and popular culture.

 Interested in studying with us?
 Explore our course and research opportunities below.

 Each course and unit is linked to its own page with more detailed information and entry requirements on the Courses & Units website.

 Your learning experience in German goes beyond the lecture and tutorials.